 - It isn’t maintained any longer

 This software is a command line-based text editor for macOS 10.14.
 One of the most renowned text editors on the market, Vim does not have a steep learning curve.
-It features a stack of documentation which assists a user in learning how to use the app conveniently.
-Vim is designed with quick reference, help documents, along with a tutorial that runs for 30 minutes to get you acquainted with it.
+It features a stack of documentation that assists a user in learning how to use the app conveniently.
+Vim is designed with a quick reference, help documents, along with a tutorial that runs for 30 minutes to get you acquainted with it.